opencoweb/coweb/docs/js/session.rst

          Session key passed to :func:`SessionInterface.prepare` or determined from the page URL info (object)
-         Arbitrary name/value pairs included by a coweb server extension point nextPromise (Promise)
+         Arbitrary name/value pairs included by a coweb server extension point username (string)
-         :class:`Promise` for the automatic call to :func:`SessionInterface.join` if `autoJoin` was true.
-Useful for call chaining. username (string)
          Name of the authenticated user
       sessionurl (string)